Abshek07/Abshek07/README.md

 <p align="center">

-I don't have a **Buy Me a Coffee** page.
+☕ <b>I don't have a Buy Me a Coffee page.</b>

-If my projects interest you, or you'd like to discuss Data Science, AI, Open Source, or technology in general...
+If my work inspires you or you'd like to discuss AI, Data Science, or technology,

-<b>Let's meet someday and have a real coffee instead.</b> ☕
+<b>let's meet someday and have a real coffee instead.</b>

 </p>